Powered by the Science of Reading

 View Comparison →How AI-powered daily practice compares to human tutoring services.

-$35/month vs. $113/hour.
+$35/month vs. per-hour tutoring rates.
 Compare cost, availability, skill-identification precision, and consistency.
 Many families use both.

 View Comparison →AI listening vs. worksheet grading.
 Compare personalization, cost, evidence, and the practice gap between sessions.